DorcasLanyero/Eye-one-the-news-/EyeOnTheNews/README.md

     - Room for local data storage
     - Retrofit for network requests
     - Jetpack Compose for UI
+    - Coil for handling images
 - **Design**: The app follows Material Design guidelines for a clean and intuitive user interface.

+  The following resources were used to aid the app design:
+      - Canva for log design
+      - Dribble for app design inspiration
+      - Figma for creating UI components

 ## Open Source Code

-The code for EyeOnTheNews is open source and contribution from community are welcomed.
+The code for EyeOnTheNews is open source and contribution from community is welcomed.

 ## Acknowledgements

-The following code snipets from public repositories ware used in the creation on EyeOnTheNews:
+Sample code from the following public repositories was used to aid the creation on EyeOnTheNews: